 90% of Brazilian coffee is grown in 4 regions: Minas Gerais, Espirito Santo, Sao Paulo and Parana.

 Rainfall was below normal in October in the Brazilian coffee belt.
 The rains were late in coming and irreversible damage is feared for the next harvest.
 The rainy season has now begun.
 Last week the rains were below normal.
-It fell about 50 mm.
-After 3 weeks, the rainfall over the month of November is still below normal.
-According to the forecast, next week the rains will also be below normal, with only 20-30% chance of rainfall above 50 mm.
+It fell by 25 to 50 mm.
+According to the forecast, next week the rains will be in line with normal with a probability of more than 50 mm.

 ICE US CERTIFIED COFFEE STOCKS

-Coffee stocks are up to 1.236 million bags of 60 Kg , compared to 1.198 the previous week.
+Coffee stocks are up to 1.198 million 60 kg bags, compared to 1.170 the previous week.
 ICE US stocks of Arabica coffee are below the five-year average.
 The low stocks may provide some support to the coffee price on contracts.

-The previous week, the Brazilian Real closed higher at 0.1855.
-The fall of the Dollar benefits the Real.
+Yesterday, the Brazilian Real closed lower at 0.1828.
+The Dollar's fall allowed the Brazilian Real to rebound.
 The BRL /USD pair is positively correlated with coffee futures prices.
-A weak Real increases the competitiveness of Brazilian producers and encourages them to export.
+A weak Real increases the competitiveness of Brazilian producers, and encourages them to export.